From the World Heritage inscription:

 Sian Ka’an is a natural UNESCO World Heritage Site in Mexico that was inscribed in 1987.
 Prior to being named as a natural UNESCO World Heritage Site, Sian Ka’an is already a biosphere reserve.
 It belongs to the Tulum municipality in Quintana Roo, Mexico.
 The site itself was established in 1986, which means that it earned Mexico the nod from UNESCO only a year after its establishment.

 Sian Ka’an is famous as a tourist destination because of its sublime natural beauty.
 In fact, many would go as far as to claim that this is the most impressive part of the Yucatan Peninsula in terms of natural beauty and resources.
-It is therefore the second most visited attraction next to the Mayan ruins in Mexico.
+It is the second most visited attraction next to the Mayan ruins in Mexico.

 About Sian Ka’an

 The protected area that belongs to the UNESCO site of Sian Ka’an is estimated to be about 780,000 acres in land area.
 A part of this protected area consists of land area while some parts belong to the Caribbean Sea, specifically the coral reef system that belongs to the area encompassed by Sian Ka’an.
-In addition to this, there are also 23 archaeological sites linked to the Mayan civilization that are also included within the protected area.
+In addition to this, there are also 23 archaeological sites linked to the Mayan civilization that is also included within the protected area.
 Today, it remains as the largest protected area within the Mexican Caribbean.

 The high biodiversity value of the Sian Ka’an protected area is part of the reason why it was recognized by UNESCO.
 There are thousands of flora and fauna species that inhabited this region.
 The following is a list of the biological species found in the protected area of Sian Ka’an: